Transformative Water Leadership Academy

 When completing the TWLA application, you will be asked to provide the following information:

 - Education.
-Where did you attend school, and during which years?
-List diplomas, degrees, or certificates received.
+Provide diplomas, degrees, or certificates received.
 (Note: a college degree is not required to participate in TWLA.
 Online education programs should be included.)

 - Work experience.
-List organizations, job titles, and dates each position began/ended.
 Please include full-time jobs as well as temporary or internship positions.
-You must show at least three but no more than 10 years of full-time work experience, including at least two years doing work related to water.
+You must demonstrate a minimum of 3 years, but no more than 10 years of full-time work experience, including at least two years doing work related to the water sector.

 - Volunteer/community experience.
-List work you have done on a volunteer basis, either for a nonprofit or community organization or program, or informally (such as pitching in to help with grassroots community efforts).
+List work you have done on a volunteer basis, either for a nonprofit or community organization or program, or informally.

 - Leadership experience.
 For your current job or volunteer/community work, describe your responsibilities for supervising or leading people.
 You may also describe other life experiences where you’ve led or supervised others.

-Questions to answer.
-Please write a brief answer (150 words or less) to each of these questions:
+Personal Statement Questions: You’ll be asked to write a brief answer (150 words or less) to each of these questions:

 - How did you learn about TWLA?

 - Who has been a transformational leader in your life?
-What qualities did they have, and how did they influence you?
+What qualities do they have, and how do they influence you?

-- How do you hope TWLA will support your career path and goals?
+- How will TWLA support your career goals?

-- What positive change would you like to see (or help make happen) in your organization or community?
+- What positive change would you like to see or implement in your organization or community?

 - What does this quote by futurist and author Charlene Li mean to you?
 “Leaders create change.
 If you are not creating change, you are not a leader; you are a manager.”

 - Letter of support from your employer.
-Since TWLA represents a substantial time commitment, we will need to know that your employer is aware of and supports your involvement in this program.
-This letter must come from either a senior manager/executive in your organization or from your direct supervisor.
-This person must be willing to complete two brief online surveys about your progress at work: before starting TWLA, and after completing the program.
+Since TWLA represents a substantial time commitment, we want to ensure your employer supports your involvement in this program.
+This letter can come from either a senior manager/executive in your organization or from your direct supervisor.
+This person should know you well and be willing to complete two surveys about your progress as it relates to your involvement in TWLA.

 - Professional or personal reference.
-Please supply contact information (name, title, email, phone) for someone who can speak to your past performance or accomplishments — either on the job, or in your volunteer/community roles.
+This is someone who can speak to your past performance or accomplishments — either on the job, or in your volunteer/community roles.
 Your reference cannot be a relative.
-They must complete two brief online surveys about your progress (before starting TWLA, and after completing the program).
+This person should know you well and be willing to complete two surveys about your progress as it relates to your involvement in TWLA.

 Volunteer for TWLA